-Our operating expenses increased \$736,558 or 18% for the year ended December 31, 2016 as compared to the year ended December 31, 2015.
-The increase was mainly attributable to higher labor and consulting expenses associated with the continued growth and development of the company.
-Operating Expenses as a percent of sales decreased 4% to 26% in 2016 as compared to 2015.
+Our operating expenses increased by approximately \$513,000, or 11% in 2017 as compared to 2016.
+The increase was mainly attributable to legal costs incurred for the settlement of an employment action brought by a former employee and higher labor and consulting expenses associated with the continued growth of the Company.
+Operating expenses as a percentage of sales decreased to 26% in 2017 from 27% in 2016.